edoardob90/dotfiles/README.md

 I still have to include in the new repo:

+- [ ] Automatic installation of essential pkgs on both Linux and macOS (Brew/Linuxbrew or package manager)
 - [ ] SSH public keys
 - [ ] Void Linux workstation: Herbstluftwm